-November fifteenth will mark my thirtieth anniversary as a Catholic.
-That day in mid-November might have been just another sunny autumn day but for the night I learned to pray the Rosary.
+November fifteenth will mark my thirty-second anniversary as a Catholic.
+That day in mid-November might have been just another sunny autumn day with me bopping along without the Sacraments and outside the Church — but for the night two years earlier that I learned to pray the Rosary.

 Around 5:00 p.m., Lori called to say she was not feeling well and that I should go by myself.
 I thought, “What the heck, I love to pray.
 Sure, I’ll go.”
 Even though the thought of going solo into an all-Catholic room sort of gave me the creeps.
 All those rules.
 All that guilt.

 The chapel was already full when I entered.
 As the murmur of prayer began, I knelt behind the back pew.
 Feeling out of my element, I was comforted by the rhythm of the prayers.
 I closed my eyes and listened intently so I could join in, since they seemed to be saying the same thing over and over again.
 Someone placed a finger Rosary in my hand.
 When I opened my eyes to see who had done it, no one was there.
 Slowly I began to repeat, “Holy Mary, Mother of God, pray for us sinners now and at the hour of our death.”

 I can’t tell you what happened that night, but this lifelong anti-Catholic had a Rosary routine from that moment on.
 I would kneel at my bed and pray it every night.
 I now recognize that the blasphemous thoughts and piercing doubts I experienced in those early days were demonic attacks, but Our Lady took care of them.
 I received a perseverance in prayer and an acceptance of my frailty that only seemed to bind me closer to my new friend and confidante, my Heavenly Mother.